PeteTimesSix/ResearchReinvented_SteppingStones/README.md

 # Research Reinvented: Stepping Stones    [![Badge License]][License]   [![Badge Mod]][RimWorld]

-*A companion mod for Research Reinvented that modifies the vanilla research tree to one with a more discreet, logical progression for the Electricity research project.*
+*A companion mod for Research Reinvented that modifies the vanilla research tree to one with a more discreet, logical progression.*

 <br>